codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Ask no questions, and you'll be told no lies." - Charles Dickens
+"Empty your mind, be formless, shapeless, like water." - Bruce Lee

 <!-- Powered By zenquotes.io -->
 ```